Note: This is in the process of being rewritten and re organized so please bear with me. Mid January 2009

 The DA must have had this photo

-in the courtroom for Courtney Love to have seen it.
+of Courtney Love in a body length fishnet stocking in the courtroom for her to have seen it.
 That means others in the courtroom

 saw it as well.
 Was the photograph seen as evidence by other people?
 Certainly